dsxmachina/rfm/README.md

 In my opinion, all the standard features should be accessible in the same way to reduce the overall mental load (e.g. if you want to create a directory in ranger - which is a common task if you work with a file-manager - you have to enter console mode by hitting ":" and then type
 "mkdir"; but functions like searching, movement and jumping around are accessible by just typing into the application).

+## Features

+A list of features that are planned to be implemented:

+- [X] Basic Preview Engine for images without adding extra dependencies
+- [X] Basic shell operations (move, delete, rename, touch, mkdir) on files and directories
+- [ ] Multiple Tabs with separate histories but a shared clipboard to move files around
+- [X] Easy "cd" mode with smart autocompletion
+- [X] Searchable panels + highlight items matching search patterns
+- [ ] Syntax highlighting in text previews
+- [ ] Bulkrename with smart security checks
+- [ ] Undo-Stack, that can undo every operation of the file-manager (even delete and other shell operations)